stratisproject/StratisBitcoinFullNode/README.md

 Development
 -----------
 Up for some blockchain development?
-We welcome contributers developers and testers

 Check this guides for more info.
 * [Contributing Guide](Documentation/contributing.md)
 * [Coding Style](Documentation/coding-style.md.md)

+There is a alot to do and we welcome contributers developers and testers who want to get some Blockchin experiance.
+You can find tasks at the issues/projects or visit our [C# dev](https://stratisplatform.slack.com/messages/csharp_development/) slack channel

 Testing
 -------